RafaJBZ/PelisUI-API/README.md

 ## Usage

-To use the app, follow the instructions on the screen.

-To test the app, visit https://rafajbz.github.io/Pelis/.
+To use the app, simply follow the instructions on the screen.
+You can test the app by visiting https://rafajbz.github.io/Pelis/.

+## Features

+- Fetch movie data from the `themoviedb.org` API.
+- Display movie data in a visually appealing way using CSS.
+- Include a description and other relevant information for each movie.

 ## Known Issues